bruskajp/Proximity/README.md

 # Proximity
-A location based chat application that allows users within an area to communicate along chat channels.
+A location based chatting application that allows users within an area to communicate along user created chat channels.